t-d-k/LibreCrypt/docs/command_line.md

 #### Exit Codes
 </A>

-When run at the command line, DoxBox will terminate with one of the following exit codes:
+When run at the command line, LibreCrypt will terminate with one of the following exit codes: